sedelpeuch/ronoco/ronoco-documentation/src/v2.x/documentation/api-detailed.md

 <member>Return</member> if everything is OK : {"Success": "Server is running"}, 200

 <method> send_states()</method>
-This function check if the state of the robot or rviz has changed.
-If so, it sends a message to the websockets states channel
+Sends every 5 seconds the server status on the websocket "states" channel.

+The server state depends on the operating mode of ronoco.

+In manipulator mode the state of ros, MoveIt, rviz and the MoveGroupCommander

+In rolling mode, the state of ros, rviz and the various topics necessary for the operation of rolling robots (cmd_vel, move_base, amcl_pose)

 <method> ros_state()</method>